Windowsnipz/Catan-Tile-Generator/README.md

 # Catan-Tile-Generator
-Generates random tiles for the Catan board gaem
+Generates random tiles for the Catan board game